alex-gutev/static-dispatch/README.md

 arguments passed to `CALL-NEXT-METHOD` are not compatible with the types in the next applicable method's specializer list.

-When a `SPEED` level of 3 or a `SAFETY` level of 0 is given, the type checks are omitted and it is the programmer's responsibility to ensure that the arguments passed to the next method are compatible with the types in the method's specializer list.
+When a `SAFETY` level of 0 is given, the type checks are omitted and it is the programmer's responsibility to ensure that the arguments passed to the next method are compatible with the types in the method's specializer list.
 When `CALL-NEXT-METHOD` is called with no arguments, which is equivalent to being called with the same arguments as the current method, the argument types are guaranteed to be compatible.

 #### Examples